rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 ### Correlation id

-In the method presented above we suggest creating a callback queue for every RPC call.
+In the method presented above we suggest creating a callback queue for every RPC request.
 That's pretty inefficient, but fortunately there is a better way - let's create a single callback queue per client.

 That raises a new issue, having received a response in that queue it's